Gaurav141199/Student_Data/README.txt

-COL106 Assignment 1
-  Gaurav Chauhan
-   2018CS50406

-In this assignment there are 7 interface's .
+There are 7 interface's .
 The following are the interfaces and the classes which implement them:- 1)Position_ implemented by Pos
 2)LinkedList_ implemented by LinkedL